 CTI is dedicated largely to cabin crew and inflight services, but it’s also part of the pilot training landscape in Nigeria.

-- Programs: Cabin crew certification, airport operations, customer service.
+• Programs: Cabin crew certification, airport operations, customer service.

-- Strengths: Specializes in crew training, with experienced instructors and relevant certification programs.
+• Strengths: Specializes in crew training, with experienced instructors and relevant certification programs.

 Also read: 10 Top Airlines in Africa | Latest Update

-9. Eagle Flight Aviation School, Port Harcourt
+9. Arco Aviation Academy, Port Harcourt

 10. Lagos Aviation Academy (LAA)